Debug a PHP CLI script

 Change PHP interpreter.
 In the suggestions list, select the Change PHP interpreter action.

-If necessary, you can assign a keyboard shortcut for this action either directly in the suggestions list by pressing Alt+Enter, or at a later point as described in Configuring keyboard shortcuts.
+If necessary, you can assign a keyboard shortcut for this action either directly in the suggestions list by pressing Alt+Enter, or at a later point as described in Configure keyboard shortcuts.

 Start a debugging session from the command line